Epicycloid

-In geometry, an epicycloid is a plane curve produced by tracing the path of a chosen point on the circumference of a circle—called an epicycle—which rolls without slipping around a fixed circle.
+In geometry, an epicycloid (also called hypercycloid) is a plane curve produced by tracing the path of a chosen point on the circumference of a circle—called an epicycle—which rolls without slipping around a fixed circle.
 It is a particular kind of roulette.

+An epicycloid with a minor radius (R2) of 0 is a circle.
+This is a degenerate form.